Adjunct Associate Professor - CCE Humanities & Media Studies email@example.com 718.636.3790 p Brooklyn Campus, DeKalb Hall 3

 BA, Brown University

-His recently-published book is The Vertical Imagination and the Crisis of Transatlantic Modernism (Oxford University Press, 2021) (more information available at this link).
+His recently-published book is The Vertical Imagination and the Crisis of Transatlantic Modernism (Oxford University Press, 2021).
 This wide-ranging and pointed study focuses on discourses of aspiration, catastrophe, and power in major works of European and American literature as well as film, architecture, and intellectual and cultural history.
-It begins with canonical fiction by Franz Kafka, Virginia Woolf, James Joyce, and John Dos Passos, as well as poetry by Guillaume Apollinaire, Hart Crane, and Aimé Césaire, before moving on to critical reflections on the rise of New York City by architects and critics from Le Corbusier and Rem Koolhaas to Simone de Beauvoir and Michel de Certeau, the films of Alfred Hitchcock and theories of cinematic space and time, and postwar novels by Ralph Ellison, Saul Bellow, Kurt Vonnegut, Thomas Pynchon, and Leslie Marmon Silko, among many other examples.
-In tracing the rise and fall of modernist discourse over the course of the long twentieth century, this book shows how visions of vertical elevation turned from established ideas about nature, the body, and religion to growing concerns about aesthetic distinction, technological advancement, and American capitalism and empire.
-It argues that spectacles of height and flight became symbols and icons of ambition as well as direct indexes of power, and thus that the vertical transformation of modernity was both material and imagined, taking place at the same time through the rapidly expanding built environment and shifting ideological constructions of "high" and "low."
+It begins with the ironies of aesthetic transcendence and metropolitan contingency in fiction by Franz Kafka, Virginia Woolf, James Joyce, and John Dos Passos, as well as visions of vertiginous desire in poetry by Guillaume Apollinaire, Hart Crane, and Aimé Césaire, and then moves on to reflections on the rise of New York City by architects and critics from Le Corbusier and Rem Koolhaas to Simone de Beauvoir and Michel de Certeau, the films of Alfred Hitchcock in relation to wartime history and theories of cinematic space and time, and forms of critical suspension and immanence in postwar and postmodern American novels by Ralph Ellison, Saul Bellow, Kurt Vonnegut, Thomas Pynchon, and Leslie Marmon Silko, among many other examples.
+In tracing the rise and fall of modernist discourse over the course of the long twentieth century, this book shows how understandings of vertical elevation turned from established ideas about nature, the body, and religion to growing concerns about aesthetic distinction, technological advancement, and American capitalism and empire.
+It argues that spectacles of height and flight became not only symbols and icons of ambition but also direct indexes of power, and thus that the vertical transformation of modernity was both material and imagined, taking place at the same time through the rapidly expanding built environment and shifting ideological constructions of “high" and "low."

 - The Vertical Imagination and the Crisis of Transatlantic Modernism (Oxford: Oxford University Press, 2021).